While many people associate hot flashes with menopause, they can also happen to people who still get their period.

 The same 2018 study found that unlike EPO, black cohosh could reduce the frequency of hot flashes during menopause, as well as their severity.
-However, researchers are not sure how black cohosh works in the body, and no research exists to show that black cohosh is safe to take long-term.
+However, researchers are not sure how black cohosh works in the body, and

 It is worth noting that despite some evidence that herbal medicines can help with hot flashes, the North American Menopause Society indicate that others require further research.
 At the moment, it is not clear which herbal remedies, if any, are most effective for hot flashes.

 There are a few other ways a person can manage hot flashes and make themselves more comfortable.
 The NIA suggest:

 - dressing in layers, which a person can remove if they get hot